-- it is likely to be obtained future economic benefits from the investment property; - the value of the investment property could be estimated reliably.
+- it is likely that future economic benefits from the investment property may be obtained; - the value of the investment property could be estimated reliably.

 The investment property is valuated initially at cost that includes the purchase price and any others expenditures which are directly related to the investment property - such as legal fees, transfer property's taxes and other expenditures for the deal.